karger/authentic-web-workshop/TrustnetAuthenticWebQ.md

 The extension binds assessments of content to URLs and uses URLs to find assessments for content.
-Because any piece of content appearing in a social feed but coming from a different facilitator typically has a URL of its own (e.g., tweets, Youtube videos, comments), this approach enables separate assessment of each post in a feed.
+Because any piece of content appearing in a social feed but coming from a different facilitator typically has a URL of its own (e.g., tweets, Youtube videos, comments), this approach enables separate assessment of each content item in a feed.

 When a user is on a web page, the extension checks the URL (and its variations) to see whether its associated content has been assessed by facilitators the user trusts or follows (other individuals or